Shah Akbar Danapuri

 Shah Akbar Danapuri (1844–1914) also known as Shah Muhammad Akbar Abulolai Danapuri (Note: His full name is Shah Muhammad Akbar Abulolai Danapuri) was an Indian Islamic scholar, preacher, writer, linguist and Sufi poet.
 He belonged to the Naqshbandi Abulolaiya order of Sufism.
 He was contemporary of Imam Ahmed Raza Khan Barelvi and Waris Ali Shah.

 He had served as the Sajjadanasheen of Khanqah Sajjadiya-Abulolaiya from 1884 to 1914.
 He was a student of Waheed Allahabadi, a disciple of Khwaja Haidar Ali Atish.
 He was the teacher of Zohra Bai.

 Early life and education

 Danapuri was born to Shah Sajjad Pak Danapuri on 11 September 1843 at Nai Basti, Agra district of Uttar Pradesh.

 He started his studies under the tutelage of his uncle, Maulana Shah Muhammad Qasim Abulolai Danapuri.

 Lineage

 He belonged to the lineage of Al-Zubayr ibn Abd al-Muttalib, an uncle of Prophet Muhammad.
 Through his ancestors, he descended from Imam Muhammad Taj Faqih Hashmi, a revered Sufi saint who is believed to have conquered Maner in 1180.
 Imam Muhammad Taj Faqih Hashmi's legacy continued through his youngest son, Shaikh Abdul Aziz, and his grandson, Sulaiman Langar Zameen, who was married to Makhdooma Bibi Kamal bint Shahabuddin Pir Jagjot of Kako.
+His paternal ancestors include Makhdoom Ahmad Chishti, Makhdoom Akhwand Sheikh Chishti, Shah Saifullah Chishti Morvi, Shah Aminullah Chishti Shaheed and Shah Taiyabullah Chishti Morvi.
+While his maternal ancestors include Syed Hasan Zanjani Mashhadi.